jesper-olsen/DecisionTrees/03_Python Code/README.md

 | --- |

 ### 10-Fold Cross Validation on the Wine Quality Dataset

+The Wine Quality dataset was introduced in [3] where they reported an accuracy of 62% for red wine and 65% for white wine (SVM classifier).

 ``` bash
 uv run eval_tree.py data/winequality-red.csv -k 10